 A Reishi journal

-This balancing effect stayed with me for about a month after I stopped drinking the tea; my daily bodily cramps stayed at bay as well.
-After another month, however, I began to feel some impatience creeping back into my life so, without hesitation, I immediately went out and bought another shroom.
-I would love to forage for Reishi but, buying it fresh at Union Square market is as good as it gets for this New Yorker.
-My Reishi journey has been fun and rewarding, and I can honestly say Reishi has transformed my life in a truly blissful way.
+This balancing effect stayed with me for about a month after I stopped drinking the tea.
+After another month, however, I began to feel some impatience creeping back into my life so without hesitation I immediately went out and bought another shroom.
+I would love to forage for Reishi but buying it fresh at the market is as good as it gets for this New Yorker.
+My Reishi journey has been fun and rewarding.
+The cramps in my hands went away and I can honestly say that this magic, medicinal mushroom has transformed my physical and and mental state in a truly blissful way.